ChrisKurz098/IMG2ASCII/README.md

 ## Usage
 Simply place your image file in the root directory.
-Run the program with "node app [image file] [output width in characters]".
+Run the program with "node app [image file] [output width]".
 The ascii image will be printed in the console and a .txt file will be created with the same name as your original image file.

 ## Questions
 Chris Kurz              [Github](https://github.com/chriskurz098)